kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 ## Vidal Sastre Sanchez Hornero

-- The *main* porn genre created throughout November 2022 to June 2023 in person with the support of teachers and staff at the conservatory, and then beyond at my apartment and perhaps even while traveling for work is called *switcheroo*.
+- The *main* porn genre created throughout November 2022 to June 2023 in person with the support of teachers and staff at the conservatory, and then beyond at my apartment and while attending [a work function in Bali](../../timeline/2024/may.md#bali) is called *switcheroo*.
+- Vidal Sastre Sanchez Hornero was the name the trumpet-teacher(s) team used.
-- From research, I understand this commonly means a blindfolded target for multiple men.
+- From research, I understand that "switcheroo-porn" commonly means a blindfolded target for multiple men.
-- In my case, the blindfold was decades of poisoning to give me a stroke-like symptom whereby I cannot recognize objects out of context and continuous drugging and poisoning which made my sight extremely blurred, and intricately choreographed scenarios at the conservatory in which multiple men would literally switch to play the role of the one trumpet teacher with this name.
+- In my case, the blindfold was decades of poisoning to give me a stroke-like symptom whereby I cannot recognize objects including people out of context, and continuous drugging and poisoning which made my sight extremely blurred.
+- Intricately choreographed scenarios at the conservatory, in which multiple men would literally switch to play the role of the one trumpet teacher with this name, were then acted out with me completely ignorant of what was actually happening at the music school.
-- The conservatory, therefore, must also be wired up with spy-cams that livestream onto porn networks.
+- I believe the conservatory music-school is wired up with spy-cams that livestream onto porn networks and the switcheroo-porn filmed in class proves it.

 ##### What switcheroo-porn really requires

-- Interestingly, if criminal porn-production companies get a victim to a state of brain-damage whereby she's ready to star in some sort of switcheroo porn special, then the men involved *must* be viewable by the porn audience.
+- Interestingly, if criminal porn-production companies get a victim to a state of brain-damage whereby she's ready to star in some sort of switcheroo-porn special, then the men involved *must* be viewable by the porn audience.
 - If not, there's no switcheroo!
 - Of course, the men have to visibly switcheroo in public, with face-and-body very visible, as the porn-special was filmed in classes at the conservatory and the men involved were pretending to be "teachers".
 - So they had to be fully seen.
 - Back at the sedated-rape spy-cam apartment, they may put masks on or somehow hide their appearance... but perhaps not.
 - They've already been seen very clearly at the switcheroo stage in public, unmasked, with a semi-conscious drugged victim, so why bother hiding later on?
-- Clearly, these men are above and beyond the law so maybe they boldly show themselves - what heroes, legends!
+- Clearly, these men are above and beyond the law so maybe they boldly show themselves without fear of reprisals - what heroes, legends!
 - Required above and beyond anything else is the certainty that the victim will not survive to tell the tale.

 ### Six distinct men